tauri-apps/governance-and-guidance/board-election-2023/README.md

 In this election we have 5 seats available and 5 candidates.
 For each candidate voters indicate whether they're for or against them becoming a Board Director.
 Each candidate needs to meet a "confidence threshold", meaning at least (`>=`) 50% of voters have voted _"Yes"_ for that candidate.

 You can use the voting tool that lets you drag and drop candidates to create your vote.
 To submit your vote, it generates an email for you to send with a human and machine readable format.
-When the voting period ends, those votes counted and compiled into a result.
+When the voting period ends, those votes are counted and compiled into a result.

 ### Can someone run for multiple terms?